 - Two or more burrows of the Homoeomma chilensis have been found under the same rock.
 This means that this spider could be able to live communally.
-The experiments haven’t been done since it’s a new spider to the hobby.
+The experiments haven’t been done since it’s a new spider to the hobby, so I can’t recommend doing it as of now.
 However, it wouldn’t be surprising given her peaceful demeanor!

 - The CDFT’s former scientific name used to be Euathlus sp. red until 2018 when she was described as a different species by Montenegro & Aguilera.

-- Their appearance resembles that of the Brazilian Black Tarantula or Grammostola pulchras, getting to the point where it looks like the CDFT is a dwarf version of the BBT.
+- Their appearance resembles that of the Brazilian Black Tarantula or Grammostola pulchras, getting to the point where it almost looks like the Chilean Flame Tarantula is a dwarf version of this spider.

 Even people who’ve had dozens of spiders still fall in love with this species’ good nature and beautiful appearance, so you really can’t go wrong adding this cute tarantula to your collection.